 The incredibly cheap gasoline we enjoy comes at a stiff price, though the costs we bear are not so obvious as the figures posted at the pump.
 Now would be an excellent time to choose to pay a smart price, which includes a tax for carbon, because that which is cheap often proves very expensive in the long run.

-Nationwide gas costs about $2.16 per gallon now, according to the Department of Energy, down from its peak, adjusted for inflation, of $4.61 in summer 2008.
+$2.16 per gallon now, according to the Department of Energy, down from its peak, adjusted for inflation, of $4.61 in summer 2008.

 That’s an annual savings of about $245 billion or $765 per American, a tremendous boost to people’s disposable income unless they decide to replace a fuel-efficient car with a gas-guzzler.
 Each penny drop in the price of gasoline translate into about $1 billion less per year spent on gas.